-For the most part, Mike Makoul thinks his friends and neighbors in Upper Milford Township are pretty reliable people.
+For the most part, Mike Makoul thinks his friends and neighbors in are pretty reliable people.
 Nonetheless, the Zionsville resident asked the Upper Milford Township Board of Supervisors at last night’s meeting to consider adopting a public nuisance ordinance in the township.

-Makoul, of 6600 Granville Road, listed conditions at properties like the Countryside Restaurant, which was destroyed by a fire that happened more than a year ago, among his reasons for coming before the board.
+Makoul, of 6600 Granville Road, listed conditions at properties like the , which was that happened more than a year ago, among his reasons for coming before the board.

 “I think the township could benefit from such an ordinance,” he said.
 “I think the vast majority of residents are responsible people who take pride in their properties.